Slow Down and See What’s New

 5. Scale back on specialty items

-Specialty items such as frozen entrees with faces on famous chefs on them and gourmet condiments can be very expensive.
+Specialty items such as frozen entrees with faces of famous chefs on them and gourmet condiments can be very expensive.
 These specialty items are also usually not worth it.
 Sure, they are often convenient, however, they’re also usually rather simple recipes that you could easily make and freeze yourself.
 By passing on these items, not only will you save money, but you will also buy foods that come without excessive packaging.

 6. Get the best value for you

-While a standard bag of carrots is definitely going to be less expensive than a bag of pre-washed pre-cut carrots, you may not touch it forever because of all the work that you’ll have to do to clean and cut the carrots.
+While a standard bag of carrots is going to be less expensive than a bag of pre-washed pre-cut carrots, you may not touch it forever because of all the work that you’ll have to do to clean and cut the carrots.
 On the other hand, you are probably more likely to eat the pre-washed carrots faster.
-Know what works for you, know the value of your time and buy the foods that offer the best value, not necessarily in terms of just the lowest price.
+Know what works for you, know the value of your time, and buy the foods that offer the best value, not necessarily in terms of just the lowest price.

 7. Buy foods to cook at home